 Bread & Roses sourdough is a mix of mostly white bread flour, with a little wholegrain flour and water.

-Our sourdough is over 4 years old and very reliable. punctual even.
-Left in a warm place it will need to be fed every 5 -7 hours.
-If kept in the fridge the yeast and bacteria will go to sleep. neither like working in the cold.
+Our sourdough is over 5 years old and very reliable. punctual even.
+Left in a warm place it will need to be fed on a regular basis.
+If kept in the fridge the yeast and bacteria will go to sleep.
+Neither like working in the cold.
 If left in the fridge you only need to refresh your sourdough once a week.

 To know when your yeast needs to be fed look at your sourdough: is it bubbly?
 Is there a sour smell?
 Has the colour changed?
 If you’re not sure do a float test.
 A float test requires you to fill a small glass with water. then get a teaspoon, wet it and carefully scoop a little sourdough out of the container and slip it into the water.
 If it floats there’s lots of CO2 in it. you’re ready to go.
 If it sinks just leave it a while.